TNO/knowledge-engine/README.md

 *Configure the reasoner level*

 By default, the reasoner level is set to `2`, but can be overridden as described above.
 The reasoner level (1-5) determines how advanced the reasoner mechanism will be.
 Every Smart Connector within the Knowledge Engine Runtime will use the configured reasoning level unless specified otherwise.
 The level can be configured via the `ke.reasoner.level` property.

+*Configure default domain knowledge*

+By default, the smart connectors created within a KE Runtime do not load any domain knowledge (i.e. rules and ontology facts) that are used during reasoning.
+Using the `ke.domain.knowledge.path` configuration property sets the (absolute) path to additional domain knowledge that will be loaded by default for every smart connector being started in this runtime.
+The syntax for this domain knowledge is defined by the [Apache Jena Rules specification](https://jena.apache.org/documentation/inference/index.html#RULEsyntax).
+Example domain knowledge about [RDFS](https://www.w3.org/TR/rdf-schema/) can be found in [rdfs.rules](reasoner/src/test/resources/rdfs.rules).